A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 As he kneels, ready to meet his fate, he looks up and is rewarded with a vision of Christ, the cross, and the angels of heaven.

-He is undoubtedly a great example of a true Christian.
+He is a clear example of what a true Christian should be.

 The elaborate Tomb of Frederick III in Saint Stephen's Cathedral, Vienna, Austria